 When governance is built into the pipeline, AI agents are not less useful - they are more useful, because the team can trust what the agent does.

-Reps know that every number the agent dials has been TPS-screened.
-Ops knows that personal emails are not being sent to without consent.
+Reps know that every number the agent dials has been screened against both registers.
+Ops knows that individual-subscriber addresses are not contacted without evidenced consent or a genuinely applicable soft opt-in.
 Managers can see who triggered which campaign, on which data, with which legal basis.
 Compliance can pull an audit trail for any record and see every step from import to outreach.

 That is the difference between AI outbound that scales and AI outbound that generates complaints.